Our Process

 • The problem statement is more informational and does not necessarily make a persuasive argument.

-• It is framed as a statement or set of statements that describe the existing gap in knowledge or the identified problem that the research seeks to solve.
+• It is framed as a statement describing the existing gap in knowledge or the identified problem that the research seeks to solve.

 4. Examples